Fort Wainwright: Cold-weather test station

-Lend-Lease Program
+Lend-Lease program

 In 1942, under Lend-Lease agreements, the United States provided war planes and materials to the Soviet Union to use against Nazi Germany.
 Ladd Field was selected as the transfer point for Lend-Lease aircraft transiting the Alaska-Siberia (ALSIB) route.
 More than 7,900 aircraft were eventually delivered to Soviet pilots waiting at Ladd field who would then fly them to Nome and across Siberia to the eastern war front.
 To facilitate this mission, Ladd Field was transferred to the Air Transport Command (ATC) for the remainder of the war.

 Under the ATC, Ladd field expanded with a new hangar and runway along with hundreds of temporary building to house the large workforce needed to support the mission.
 By June 1945 Ladd Field was capable of billeting 4,555 troops.
 Cold weather testing continued its mission as a tenant unit on Ladd.
 The conclusion of WWII marked the end of the Lend-Lease Program in September 1945.
 Military personnel left Alaska and Ladd Field was transferred from ATC back to 11th Air Force.

-Women's Army Corps (WAC) at Ladd Field
+Women's Army Corps (WAC)

 1st Lt.
-Woodall was the very first WAC to be stationed at Ladd Field, arriving in January 1945 to work as an aerial photographer with the Cold Weather Test Detachment.
+Woodall was the first WAC to be stationed at Ladd Field, arriving in January 1945 to work as an aerial photographer with the Cold Weather Test Detachment.
 At Ladd Field, her duties included establishing the Extreme Temperature Operations Unit (ETOU) laboratory that tested photographic equipment on military aircraft.
 This required her to cross the Arctic Circle in a B-29 at high altitude making her the first armed forces female to fly to the arctic.
 The 1466th AAF Base Unit Squadron W arrived at Ladd Field in April.
 Maj.
 Betty Etten Wiker, then a 1st Lieutenant (1st Lt.) served as the WAC commanding officer at Ladd Field.
 The WAC served in various positions, from office work to performing field duty as medics and airplane mechanics.
 One tenth of the Ladd Field WACs were assigned duties within Army Airways Communication System (AACS).
 The WAC departed from Ladd Field in December 1945 after the end of the Lend-Lease Program.